doblezzlucci/Ar.lyrata_team_group/README.md

 ## Transposable elements analysis

-for  transposable elements the analysis  was run   for each of the 8 chromosome file  of Arabidopsis lyrata and also  toplevel assembly on Arabidopsis Lyrata And Arabidopsis Thaliana
+for  transposable elements the analysis  was run   for each of the 8 chromosome file  of Arabidopsis lyrata and also  toplevel assembly on Arabidopsis Lyrata And Arabidopsis Thaliana .
+All the scripts for downstream analysis would be performed on saved on files folder for each of the 8 chromosome of A.Lyrata as well as A.lyrata toplevelel genome assembly (All lyrata)  and A.thaliana toplevelel genome assembly folders  (All thaliana)

  ### TE distribution